 Along with the rest of Europe, the UK is known for its expensive train fares and pricey domestic flights.
 Growing up in England, we spent many hours working out the cheapest ways to get around the country.
 With bustling cities like London, seaside locations like Brighton and Tenby, historic cities like Oxford and Cambridge and miles and miles of gorgeous countryside, the UK offers so much more than a red phone booth and black cab.
-So here are our tips on hot to travel the UK on a budget.
+So here are our tips on how to travel the UK on a budget.

 - Sign up for updates – Groupon, Hot UK Deals, Holiday Pirates and Secret Escapes are great websites to sign up for before any travel around the UK.
 We bagged ourselves £1 train tickets from London to Birmingham because of the Hot UK Deals updates.
 You may also wish to sign up for myvouchercodes.co.uk, vouchercode.co.uk and discountcodes.co.uk to get some great offers.

 - Book in advance – Whether you are planning to catch a plane, bus or train; booking your ticket early almost always works out cheaper.
 A lot of company will sell a certain about of tickets for the cheapest price before the price begins to rise.

 - Be flexible – Whether its a bus, plane or train, be flexible on the stations/airports you fly in-between.
 Trains to and from major cities around the UK can be much more expensive than a train from a lesser known station nearby the major cities.

 - JourneyPro – This app allows you to plan a journey anywhere in the country but is perfect at navigating the London Underground.
 It is free to download and a bit of a life saver when you are lost in the big city.